aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/virtual.md

 A Terminal Location is a Path to a part of a piece of structured data.

-A Terminal Location specification MUST be a field name followed by zero or more [Segments](#segments)
+A Terminal Location specification MUST be a list of one more [Segments](#segments), the first one of which must be a string index.

 #### Segments